 Studying Geography means you will look at a wide range of different topics and learn a broad range of skills.
 For this reason, a Geography degree is one of the most valued subjects among potential employers.

 An enthusiastic and friendly team of geographers and environmentalists with wide research interests teach Geography at Hope.
 You will find that Liverpool is a great place to study Geography, being an excellent case study of economic, environmental and social regeneration, and having surroundings that include stunning upland and coastal landscapes.

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students, and tutorials which typically have no more than 10 students.
-There are also a number of fieldtrips each year, and each week you will have the opportunity to have a one-to-one meeting with your tutor.
+Teaching on this course is structured into lectures, where all students are taught together, seminars of smaller groups of around 20-25 students and tutorials which typically have no more than 10 students.
+There is also the opportunity to have a one-to-one meeting with your tutor each week.

-On top of teaching hours, there may be additional weekly contact hours associated with fieldwork.
-You are also expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.
+In addition to the formal teaching contact hours, students are also expected to spend time studying independently each week as well as engaging in group study to prepare for some group assessments.

 This programme has been accredited by the Royal Geographical Society (with IBG).
 Accredited degree programmes contain a solid academic foundation in geographical knowledge and skills, and prepare graduates to address the needs of the world beyond higher education.
 The accreditation criteria require evidence that graduates from accredited programmes meet defined sets of learning outcomes, including subject knowledge, technical ability and transferable skills.

 Assessment and feedback

 Throughout your three years of study you will have several forms of assessment.
 This normally includes written exams at the end of the second and third years, with reports, essays and portfolios throughout the year.
 In your final year you will also complete an honours project which will either be a research project on a geography topic or an integrated dissertation with your other subject.